grufino/job_queue/README.md

 Simple queue to get "jobs" executed and generate assigned jobs based on "agents", which are marked available via job requests when they are ready to get a new job.

-## Installation

-- For being able to run Elixir programs, you need to have Erlang/OTP installed, which is the Erlang's virtual machine, as Elixir runs on top of it, and then install Elixir from your favorite package manager (on unix-like environments), eg. on MacOs High Sierra the command "brew install elixir" installs the whole stack (with Erlang/OTP if you don't have it yet).

-- For the project set up all you need it is to run `mix deps.get` and then `iex -S mix` to activate Elixir's project CLI where you can run any public function of the project.

 ## Architectural choices and Project Overview

 - Please don't confuse Agent, elixir library for holding state with the entity Agent introduced by the problem, they are different things and I talk about both in here.